vaiseys/dav-course/homework/chapter_06_extra.md

 * SITUATION 2: temp = 15C, wind = 5 KPH
 * SITUATION 3: temp = 10C, wind = 40 KPH

-You can do this manually (using R as a calculator) or you might find the following code useful:
+You can do this manually (using R as a calculator) or you might find the following code useful.
+I'm not going to give you *all* the code, but this is a head start!

 ```r